crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Barachians are an amphibious humanoid race, spawned at the dawn of time as servants for the gods.
 Inevitably, they rebelled and fled into the mortal world; but even uncounted years later, the darkness still flees at their approach, remembering those who they once served.
+They can be seen or attacked from a great distance, but can easily return fire on distant targets.

   Barachians' most remarkable trait is their grossly overmuscled legs, which allow them to leap great distances.
-They can be seen and attacked from a great distance, but can do the same in return.
-When not leaping, they are somewhat slow-moving, but they can master almost any skill.
+When not leaping, they are somewhat slow-moving.
+They're adaptable amphibians who can master almost any skill.

 Octopodes
   These land-capable relatives of common octopuses can move about as fast as